 The following table shows which MOM runs which script.
-All scripts must be in the TORQUE HOME/mom priv/directory and be available on every compute node.
+All scripts must be in the TORQUE HOME/mom priv/ directory and be available on every compute node.
 The "Mother Superior" is the pbs\mom on the first node allocated for a job.
 While it is technically a sister node, it is not a "Sister" for the purposes of the following table.

-The initial working directory for each script is TORQUE HOME/mom priv/.
+The initial working directory for each script is TORQUE\HOME/mom\priv/.

-Script Execution location Script Location Execute as File permissions prologue Mother Superior 8th argu- ment root Readable and execut- able by root and NOT writable by anyone epilogue 11th argu- ment root but root (e.g., -r-x- prologue.user user Readable and execut- able by root and epilogue.user user other (e.g., -r-x r-x) prologue.parallel Sister root Readable and executable by root and NOT epilogue.parallel root writable by anyone but root (e.g., -r-x- prologue.user.parallel user Readable and executable by root and epilogue.user.parallel user other (e.g., -r-x r-x) epilogue.precancel Mother Superior This script runs after a job cancel request is received from pbs_server and before a kill signal is sent to the job process. user Readable and executable by root and other (e.g., -r-xr-x)
+Script Execution location Script Location Execute as File per- missions prologue Mother Superior 8th argu- ment root Readable and execut- able by root and NOT writable by anyepilogue 11th argu- ment root one but root (e.g., - r-x) prologue.user user Readable and executable by root and epilogue.user user other (e.g., -r-x r-x) prologue.parallel Sister root Readable and executable by root and epilogue.parallel root NOT writable by anyone but root (e.g., - prologue.user.parallel user Readable and executable by root and epilogue.user.parallel user other (e.g., -r-x r-x) epilogue.precancel Mother Superior This script runs after a job cancel request is received from pbs_server and before a kill signal is sent to the job process. user Readable and executable by root and other (e.g., -r-x r-x)

-opilogue.parallel is available in version 2.1 and later.
+pepilogue.parallel is available in version 2.1 and later.

-- Script Order of Execution
+- "Script Order of Execution" below

-- Script Environment
+- "Script Environment" below

-- Per Job Prologue and Epilogue Scripts
+- "Per Job Prologue and Epilogue Scripts" on page 372

-- Prologue and Epilogue Scripts Time Out
+- "Prologue and Epilogue Scripts Time Out" on page 373

-- Prologue Error Processing
+- "Prologue Error Processing" on page 373